MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ne-eaptypes-eap_attribute_type.md

  - EAP_ATTRIBUTE_TYPE
 ---

-# EAP_ATTRIBUTE_TYPE enumeration

 ## -description

 The <b>EAP_ATTRIBUTE_TYPE</b> enumeration defines the set of possible EAP attribute types available on an authenticating entity.

 Further details for values in this enumerated type are obtained by referring to one of the following references:
 <a href="https://www.ietf.org/rfc/rfc2865.txt">RFC 2865</a>,